 4-6: Having a table that seats six when you on average only have four is a great option (if you have the space) as you’ll always have room for guests.

 6-8: a six to eight seater dining table will be a real staple piece in your dining room.
+We have extending dining tables so you can expand and collapse your table depending on your needs and how may guests you have at the time.
+Checkout out Hayden Dining Table which does just that.
 It’s sure to be an investment piece.

 Q3 – What table finish would be best?